 Caveat emptor is a Latin phrase that is translated as “let the buyer beware.”
-The phrase describes the concept in contract law that places the burden of due diligence on a buyer of a good or service.
+The phrase describes the concept in contract law that places the burden of due diligence on the buyer of a good or service.
 Caveat emptor is a fundamental principle in commerce and contractual relationships between a buyer and a seller.

 Caveat emptor and information symmetry

-The caveat emptor principle arises primarily from the asymmetry of the information between a purchaser and a seller.
+The caveat emptor principle arises primarily from the asymmetry of information between a purchaser and a seller.
 The information is asymmetric because the seller tends to possess more information regarding the product than the buyer.
 Therefore, the buyer assumes the risk of possible defects in the purchased product.

-If there is no explicit warranty regarding the product’s quality, it is the buyer’s responsibility to gather all the information about the purchased product.
+If there is no explicit warranty regarding the product’s quality, then it is the buyer’s responsibility to gather all the information about the purchased product.
 At the same time, the seller must not misrepresent the product or provide the buyer with false information about the product.